Black snake (firework)

-"Black snake" is a term that can refer to two similar types of fireworks: the Pharaoh's snake and the sugar snake.
-The "Pharaoh's snake" or "Pharaoh's serpent" is the original version of the black snake experiment.
-It produces a more impressive snake, but its execution depends upon mercury (II) thiocyanate, which is no longer in common use due to its toxicity.
-For a "sugar snake", sodium bicarbonate and sugar are the commonly used chemicals.

-Once lit, both fireworks emit smoke and spew out ash resembling a snake via an intumescent reaction.
-They remain on the ground and emit no sparks, flares, projectiles, or sound.
+"Black snake" is a type of consumer firework consisting of a chemical that when set on fire burns with an intumescent reaction, exuding a long twisting string of ash resembling a snake.
+They are sold as pellets which are placed on a noncombustible surface and ignited with a match, burning slowly with little or no flame.
+Two earlier traditional formulas are now banned in retail fireworks because of the toxic chemicals they contain: the Pharaoh's Serpent which contains mercury (II) thiocyanate and the sugar snake which contains potassium dichromate.
+Sometimes these are performed as do-it-yourself amateur chemistry demonstrations.

 Pharaoh's snake

-The Pharaoh's snake is a more dramatic experiment, yet it requires more safety precautions than the sugar snake due to the presence of toxic mercury vapor and other mercury compounds.
+The Pharaoh's snake is a more dramatic experiment and it requires more safety precautions than the sugar snake due to the presence of toxic mercury vapor and other mercury compounds.

 This reaction was discovered by Friedrich Wöhler in 1821, soon after the first synthesis of mercury thiocyanate.
 It was described as "winding out from itself at the same time worm-like processes, to many times its former bulk, of a very light material of the color of graphite."
 For some time, a firework product called "Pharaoschlangen" was available to the public in Germany but was eventually banned when the toxic properties of the product were discovered through the deaths of several children who had mistakenly consumed the resulting solid.

 The Pharaoh's snake experiment is conducted in the same manner as the sugar snake experiment, however, the former uses mercury(II) thiocyanate (Hg(SCN)2) instead of powdered sugar with baking soda.
 This must be done in a fume hood because all mercury compounds are hazardous.

 After igniting the reagents, mercury(II) thiocyanate breaks down to form mercury(II) sulfide (HgS), carbon disulfide (CS2), and carbon nitride (C3N4).
 Graphitic carbon nitride, a pale yellow solid, is the main component of the ash.